Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 We have focused on servers as physical machines, but many businesses use servers that are virtual machines.
 A virtual machine is a server that runs on a hypervisor, which simulates the hardware of a physical server.
 The hypervisor controls the virtual machine’s access to the underlying hardware and allows many virtual machines to run on the same physical server.

-Virtual servers are less expensive than physical servers – also known as bare metal servers – because they use resources more efficiently.
+Virtual or cloud servers are less expensive than physical servers – also known as bare metal servers – because they use resources more efficiently.
 They can also be deployed and scaled more quickly than a physical server.
 However, some businesses prefer dedicated servers because they want sole access to the physical hardware and need the extra performance and reliability that dedicated servers provide.

 ServerMania provides two types of servers: